clairesarraille/airbnb_price_prediction/README.md

 # Introduction:
 - Welcome to my Airbnb price prediction study!
 This project's goal is to predict a realistic price for new Airbnb hosts to use to estimate the value of their first listing.

+# Repo Guide:
-- Here's a guide to my GitHub Repo.
+- Here's a guide to my GitHub Repo so that you can explore and more importantly, *re-produce* my findings:
-  - The first two notebooks cover data intake, data cleaning and data munging.
-The third notebook models price using Ridge and Lasso Regression.
+  - `notebook_01_data_cleaning.ipynb` covers data intake and file merging. `notebook_02_data_cleaning.ipynb` contains data cleaning and data munging work. `notebook_02_data_cleaning.ipynb` contains the data pre-processing, pipeline creating and model building code.
+  - You'll also find development work in `Dev_Notebooks`
+  - All raw data is contained in the zipped file `listing_raw_data-1.zip`
+  - The cleaned dataset that is intended to be loaded into Google Colab from the file's raw link is `airbnb_data.csv`

+# Repo Map:
+├── Dev_Notebooks
+├── LICENSE
+├── README.md
+├── airbnb_data.csv
+├── notebook_01_data_cleaning.ipynb
+├── notebook_02_data_cleaning.ipynb
+├── notebook_03_modeling.ipynb
+└── readme_images

 # Business Case:
-Currently, "The majority (of hosts) go with their own research, knowhow and gut," according to an Aibnb representative in Winter 2023.
+Currently, "The majority (of hosts) go with their own research, knowhow and gut," according to an Aibnbirbnb representative in Winter 2023.
 Experience and domain knowledge for type of property, location, and setting are of paramount importance for setting realistic prices.
 The problem is that first-time hosts looking to set the price of their first-ever listing don't have reviews or experience from pior properties.
 To put it simply, first-time hosts lack the wisdome of experience to draw upon, and new listings lack data!

 # Use Cases: